Year 10 students

 Charles Sturt University is a 5-star uni for graduate salaries

 Get your dream job and get paid well for it!
 Charles Sturt grads earn an average of $68,900 straight after graduating.

 QILT Graduate Outcomes Survey 2020

-We're Australia’s online university of choice
+We're Australia’s most experienced online university

 ¹Department of Education, Skills and Employment Higher Education Statistics

 What are the different levels of study at university? chevron_right

 There are two main levels of study at university: undergraduate and postgraduate.
 An undergraduate degree (usually a bachelor's, but occasionally an associate degree) is generally the first study you'll do at university.
 An undergraduate course gives you a broad knowledge base in your chosen subject.
 A postgraduate degree is for those who already hold a bachelor's or who have extensive work experience expertise in a subject.
 A postgraduate degree – whether a graduate certificate, diploma or master's – is more specialised than a bachelor's and typically involves more independent research.
 It's what you might well do after your bachelor's!

 Why study at a regional university in Australia? chevron_right

 Well, first of all, you get the best of both worlds.
 Regional Australia is growing fast, meaning you get all the things you would normally find in cities... but with wide open spaces, clean air and less hustle and bustle thrown in for good measure.
 Our campuses our green, with sweeping views across the countryside.
 And that space means we can pack them with loads of learning facilities, where you get to put ideas into action, using equipment that you'll use when you enter the workplace.
 Oh, did we mention the kangaroos?